WISDEM/ORBIT/docs/_docs/phases/install/scour/doc_ScourProtectionInstall.rst

 hydrodynamic scour development around the substructure.
 ORBIT models the installation of a rock layer installed at a diameter surrounding the substructure base.
-This process is not typically a significant cost driver for the project, but the installation time and associated costs aren't negligble and is often an important step to consider.
+This process is not typically a significant cost driver for the project, but the installation time and associated costs are significant enough that they should not be ignored when computing BOS costs.

 Configuration
 -------------

 This module is simple to configure, as the main parameter considered is the ``tonnes_per_substructure`` to install.
 Currently ORBIT models the simplest installation method, involving "Side Stone Installation Vessels" that dump loads of rocks next to the substructure without much ability to ensure that their payload is distributed evenly.
 A future version of ORBIT may expand this module to include more modern installation approaches using a "Fall Pipe Vessel" that allow for an even distrubution of scour protection material.

 Example
 ~~~~~~~